jelkastojanov/jrp-polarisation-project/pilot-1/README-pilot-1.md

 ## Actual and perceived polarisation in people’s opinion on behavioural policy interventions

-Folder "pilot-1" will contain all analyses of data from Pilot 1.
+Folder "pilot-1" contains all analyses of data from Pilot 1.